 How can you prepare your sleep environment?

 One of the best tips for sleeping with sunburn is to prepare a sleeping environment which is conducive to a good night’s sleep – start by choosing appropriate bedding that is cool, smooth, and breathable.
-Bamboo bedding is a fantastic example of this; it is naturally gentle on the skin and helps cool you down.
+Bamboo bedding is a fantastic example of this; bamboo bedding is naturally gentle on the skin and helps cool you down.
 It helps your skin to breathe, which is perfect for sunburn relief at night.

 Ensure your room is at the perfect temperature for sleep.
 Opening windows, using air conditioning or turning on your fan are other great cooling techniques for sunburned skin at night.
 Your body temperature will increase when your skin is burned, which helps.
 And generally, ensuring your bedroom is a calm and relaxing sleep environment is key: turn off any screens and harsh lighting, play soothing music, or spray essential oils around the room.